 Where does the saying ‘burst your bubble’ come from?
-Sorry to be the bearer of bad news, but the origin of this phrase is unknown.
-However, there is a theory for how it may have originated, but we’ll get to that in a second, first, let’s talk about how old this expression is:
+Well, sorry to be the bearer of bad news, but the origin of this phrase is unknown.
+However, there is a theory for how it may have originated.
+We’ll get to that in a second, first, let’s talk about how old this expression is:

 From what I’ve seen, the earliest appearance of this phrase in print (with its figurative meaning) is at the end of the 1860s.
 For example, in the year 1869, it’s written in the Anglo American Times newspaper:

 “They actually strove to fasten on the President, and the very Treasury which had designedly burst their bubble, complicity with the design, and so openly, boldly, and circumstantially was this done, that some people were for a moment staggered by the attack on the Executive.”

 Where Did The Idiom ‘Burst Your Bubble’ Come From?

 This idiom may come from the feeling of disappointment someone experiences after the literal bubbles they blew pop.
 To elaborate, blowing bubbles is a fun activity kids do with their parents.
 A common thing to happen during this activity is a little “game” where you try keeping the bubbles floating for as long as possible, especially when there’s one that’s bigger than the rest.

 Sooner or later, though, that big bubble you’re trying to keep afloat will crash into something.
 Be it the ground, a wall, or someone’s finger, that bubble’s gonna pop one way or another.
 And when it does, the fun is brought to an immediate end.
 “Aw, I had it floating for so long!”
 Some disappointment is felt.